Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - Arcane Focus
 - Attunement

+**Charges**: This item has three charges and regains all charges when you finish a long rest.

-**Riftmaker**: Your teleportation spells gains double range.
+**Empowered Teleportation**: Your teleportation spells and abilities gains double range.

-**Hunger of the Void**: When you deal damage with a spell you gain a stack of _hunger_ up to a maximum of five.
-When you have 5 stacks of _hunger_ your next spells consumes all charges and deals 3d6 additional necrotic damage and you heal for the same amount.
-If the spell has multiple damage sources, the first source of damage consumes the charges.
+**Hunger of the Void**: Whenever you teleport, you gain a stack of _Hunger_ up to a maximum of 3.
+Whenever you have 3 stacks of _Hunger_ your first damaging spell effect each turn deals 2d6 additional necrotic damage, and you heal equal to that amount.

+**Riftmaker**: As a bonus action you can spend 3 charges to open a rift within 5ft of you.
+Until the end of your next turn, you and all other creatures can walk trough the rift to teleport to a location they can see within 30ft of the Rift.

 _You gain +2 to your spell attack and save dc_